 What kinds of things could you as an individual buy online and send to Valhalla?
-Some extremely affordable examples that would really help in the $20 or less range: garden gloves, safety glasses, electrical outlet surge protectors (the pilot Valhalla property is in lightning country so it's essential to use them on all electrical outlets), lots of hypo-allergenic twin mattress covers, and garden clippers:
+Some extremely affordable examples that would really help in the $20 or less range: tire inflators with gauges, thermostatically controlled electrical outlets that only activate when temperatures drop near freezing, fire extinguishers for each room of the Valhalla Main House, small 6x8' super heavy duty tarps that are used to line the interior of animal housing during winter storms, short garden hoses (less likely to freeze during winter), garden gloves, safety glasses, electrical outlet surge protectors (the Valhalla property is in lightning country so it's essential to use them on all electrical outlets), lots of hypo-allergenic twin mattress covers, and garden clippers:

-In the $20 to $30 range: rolls of bird netting, wall mounted accordion and folding upright clothes drying racks (to save energy Valhalla will not have an electric clothes dryer), stacking coolers, and we'll never run out of uses for as many of the super-efficient lightweight Ames no-clog rakes around here - it takes one person several days to rake up the leaves from the future park area at the back of the house, but five people with five racks could get it done in a few hours:
+In the $20 to $30 range: sharpening stones, impact drill sets, long narrow 4x20' heavy duty tarps for covering wood piles and lumber during storms, extension cords, wall mounted accordion dryer (to save energy Valhalla does not have an electric clothes dryer), we'll never run out of uses for as many of the super-efficient lightweight Ames no-clog rakes around here (it takes one person several days to rake up the leaves from the future park area at the back of the house, but five people with five racks can get it done in a few hours), and magnum grip pliers:

-A bit more expensive yet also badly needed in the $30-$50 range: shoulder dollies, tool racks, rain barrels, steel peg board organizers, rolls of hardware cloth, canned food rotator racks, kitchen compost keepers, twin size electric blankets (saves energy by heating the person instead of the whole room on most cold nights), large folding tables, and queen sized hypo-allergenic mattress covers:
+A bit more expensive yet also badly needed in the $30-$50 range: shoulder dollies, tool racks, steel peg board organizers, rolls of hardware cloth, twin size electric blankets (saves energy by heating the person instead of the whole room on most cold nights), large folding tables, and queen sized hypo-allergenic mattress covers:

 Other critical needs will always include items that would be impractical to ship, particularly construction materials and building supplies.
 By sending gift cards from Lowes, Home Depot, or Walmart you will be able to help Valhalla acquire these essentials while knowing there are no administrative and overhead costs involved in your donation: